ponylang/ponylang-website/content/blog/last-week-in-pony-112722.md

 If anyone is interested in keeping some level of MacOS on Intel going, you can use Nix or look into becoming a maintainer for the various Pony tools using Homebrew.
 It appears that ponyc is being kept up-to-date with our releases.
 We're not sure about corral and we don't believe that Homebrew is currently supporting ponyup.

+### New Pony Version Coming Soon

+Sean T. Allen merged a fix for variety of race conditions in cycle detector/actor interactions.
+The fixed issues were marked as "triggers release".
+"Triggers release" is a tag we have on a number of issues that means "we should do a release soon after this".

+Sean has been holding back doing an immediate release in hopes of getting [a fix](https://github.com/ponylang/ponyc/pull/4256) for [issue #1118](https://github.com/ponylang/ponyc/issues/1118) in as well.
+Either way, expect a new version of ponyc to be released by December 1st.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2022_11_22.m4a) from the November 22nd, 2022 sync is available.